-Do I need to create a works-cited-list entry for each Web page that I am using from the same Web site?
+Do I need to create a works-cited-list entry for each web page that I am using from the same website?

 Yes.
-When you cite specific pages of a Web site, create works-cited-list entries for each page:
+When you cite specific pages of a website, create works-cited-list entries for each page:

-According to Morris Eaves and his colleagues, “the decade from 1808 to 1818 was not a profitable one for Blake” (“About”).
+As noted on the website The William Blake Archive, “[T]he decade from 1808 to 1818 was not a profitable one for Blake” (“About”).
 By 1818, however, Blake began to print “Innocence and Experience as parts of the combined Songs” (“Songs”).

-Eaves, Morris, et al., editors.
 “About Blake.”
-The William Blake Archive, 1997-2017, www.blakearchive.org/staticpage/biography.
+The William Blake Archive, edited by Morris Eaves et al., 2017, www.blakearchive.org/staticpage/biography.

----.
 “Songs of Innocence (Composed 1789).”
-The William Blake Archive, 1997-2017, www.blakearchive.org/work/s-inn.
+The William Blake Archive, edited by Morris Eaves et al., 2017, www.blakearchive.org/work/s-inn.

-Do not create an entry for a Web site as a whole and then cross-reference individual pages to it, the way you might when you are citing several short stories in a printed anthology.
-Whereas your reader cannot access an individual story without obtaining the printed anthology as a whole, your reader can access individual Web pages without going to the home page first, so individual entries will allow your reader to access the information more quickly.
+Do not create an entry for a website as a whole and then cross-reference individual pages to it, the way you might when you are citing several short stories in a printed anthology.
+Whereas your reader cannot access an individual story without obtaining the printed anthology as a whole, your reader can access individual web pages without going to the home page first, so individual entries will allow your reader to access the information more quickly.